Online meetings where you forget to turn on the mic and talk non‑stop – everyone’s been there, right?

 Method 2: Assign to Back Tap

-This is the coolest way – double-tap the back of your phone to mute/unmute the mic!
+This is the best way – double-tap the back of your phone to mute/unmute!

 - Open Settings on your iPhone